Two Ways to Win in the Post-software Era

-Sumeet Singh has spent his career placing bets on the future—first as a partner at Andreessen Horowitz, and now as founder and managing partner of Worldbuild.
+Sumeet Singh has spent his career placing bets on the future—first as a partner at Andreessen Horowitz, and now as the founder and managing partner of Worldbuild.
 After eight years of investing and conversations with hundreds of AI founders, he’s noticed a troubling pattern: Most are building specialist AI tools the same way they would have built SaaS products a decade ago.
 In our latest Thesis, he makes the case that this approach is a trap.
 Drawing on Richard Sutton‘s “bitter lesson”—the idea that scale and compute always beat specialization—Sumeet maps out the two paths he sees for founders who want to build something durable: Either build what models need to get better, or invent entirely new workflows that only AI makes possible.
 Read on for his breakdown of both paths, and the question every founder and investor should be asking right now.—Kate Lee

 Was this newsletter forwarded to you?
 Sign up to get it in your inbox.